Pre-Lease HVAC Inspection

 Equipment Assessment

-• Age and model identification — we determine the exact age, manufacturer, and model of all equipment including rooftop units, split systems, boilers, and air handlers
+We determine the exact age, manufacturer, and model of all equipment including rooftop units, split systems, boilers, and air handlers.

-• Remaining useful life estimate — based on equipment age, condition, and maintenance history, we give you a realistic lifespan projection
+Based on equipment age, condition, and maintenance history, we give you a realistic lifespan projection.

-• Refrigerant type — both R-22 and R-410A are now phased out.
+Both R-22 and R-410A are now phased out.
 The industry has moved to A2L refrigerants (R-454B, R-32) as the new standard.
 Systems still running on R-22 or R-410A face increasingly scarce parts, shrinking refrigerant supply, and significantly higher service costs.
-If the equipment in your space uses either refrigerant, replacement during your lease term is not a question of if — it's when
+If the equipment in your space uses either refrigerant, replacement during your lease term is not a question of if — it’s when.

-• Efficiency rating — older equipment may be costing significantly more to operate than modern replacements
+Older equipment may be costing significantly more to operate than modern replacements.

 Operational Diagnostic